-Recordkeeping 9 hr., 34 min.
+Recordkeeping .
+10 hr., 2 min.

-Learning about the law or the form 2 hr., 18 min.
+Learning about the la or the form .
+2 hr., 18 min.

-Preparing the form 5 hr., 20 min.
+Preparing the form 5 hr., 21 min.

-Copying, assembling, and sending the form to the IRS 48 min.
+Copying, assembling and sending the form

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can send your comments to Tax Forms and Publications Division, Internal Revenue Service, 1111 Constitution Ave.
+You can send us comments from www.irs.gov/ FormComments.
+Or you can send your comments to Internal Revenue Service, Tax Forms and Publications, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
-Do not send the tax form to this address.
-Instead, see Where To File
+Don't send the tax form to this address.
+Instead, see Where To File, earlier.